-6120.
+- 6120.
 Advancing Quality, Safety, & Prevention (3).
-Focus on knowledge and skills required to advance quality improvement, promote safety, and support prevention activities in the practice setting.
+Focus on knowledge and skills required to advance quality improvement, promote safety, and support prevention activities in the practice setting. - 6250.

-6250.
 Ethics, Legal Issues and Health Policy (3).
 Roles, influence/advocacy, laws, regulations, and ethics of advanced practice are discussed.
-Examine policy decisions and related issues that impact the delivery of safe, effective, patient-centered, timely, efficient, and equitable care.
+Examine policy decisions and related issues that impact the delivery of safe, effective, patient-centered, timely, efficient, and equitable care. - 6340.

-6340.
 Theory for Advanced Nursing Practice (3).
-Students explore the theoretical foundations of advancednursing practice.
+Students explore the theoretical foundations of advanced nursing practice.
 The roles of the Master's prepared nurse are explored, along with central concepts inherent to nursing practice.
-Theories from nursing and related disciplines are examined with emphasis on application of theory to nursing practice.
+Theories from nursing and related disciplines are examined with emphasis on application of theory to nursing practice. - 6440.

-6440.
 Translating Evidence into Practice Systems (3).
-Pr., Admission to the MSN Program.
+Pr.
+Admission to the MSN Program.
 This course will discuss the identification, selection and application of current evidence in the advanced practice environment.
 Included are various approaches to evidence-based practices with an emphasis on developing skills in scientific inquiry and critical analysis.
-The student will use knowledge and skills to translate evidence into aspects of the advanced practice nursing role.

-6550.
+The student will use knowledge and skills to translate evidence into aspects of the advanced practice nursing role. - 6520.
+Instructional Design Process (3).
+Exploration of the design, development, implementation, and evaluation of learning and teaching processes related to nursing education for effective and efficient delivery.
+Duplicate course credit cannot be awarded for NURS 6526. - 6530.
+Nurse Educator Practicum (3).
+Synthesis of educational theories, research and strategies in applying the roles of the educator in nursing clients, students or care providers.
+Selected educational settings provide opportunities to practice the roles of the educator under guidance or qualified preceptor.
+Duplicate course credit cannot be awarded for NURS 6536. - 6550.
 Professional Transition into Advanced Nursing Practice (3).
-Pr., Admission to the MSN Program.
+Pr.
+Admission to the MSN Program.
 This course focuses on the multi-faceted roles of the advanced practice nurse.
-Professional concepts related to advanced practice, and its competencies will be discussed.

-6610.Advanced Physiology/Pathophysiology(3).
-This course will provide an in-depth understanding of advanced physiology/pathophysiology associated with acute and chronic conditions to determine prevention strategies and treatment options across the life span.
+Professional concepts related to advanced practice, and its competencies will be discussed. - 6610.
+Advanced Physiology/Pathophysiology (3).
+This course will provide an in-depth understanding of advanced physiology/pathophysiology associated with acute and chronic conditions to determine prevention strategies and treatment options across the life span. - 6621.

-6621.
 Advanced Physical Assessment and Clinical (2,0,1).
-This course will focus on the application of knowledge, skills, and attitudes required for advanced health and physical assessment across the life span.
+This course will focus on the application of knowledge, skills, and attitudes required for advanced health and physical assessment across the life span. - 6630.

-6630.
 Pharmacotherapeutics for Advanced Practice (3).
 This course enables graduate students who anticipate having perspective authority in the advanced practice role to expand pharmacological knowledge and integrate evidence-based treatment modalities of common acute and chronic health conditions into practice.
-This course will provide the student with the knowledge, skills, and attitudes necessary to assess, diagnose, and pharmacologically manage a patient's common acute and chronic health conditions in a safe, high quality, cost-effective manner across the life span.
+This course will provide the student with the knowledge, skills, and attitudes necessary to assess. diagnose, and pharmacologically manage a patient's common acute and chronic health conditions in a safe, high quality, cost-effective manner across the life span.
 Emphasis is on the development of therapeutic decision-making in drug selection for the patient based on the identified acute or chronic health condition(s), individual variations, patient preference, and economic considerations as well as other diverse characteristics across the life span.
 Further, a focus includes perspective practices, patient education, and monitoring for therapeutic response to pharmacologic agents.